 Prior to our initial public offering, we operated as a private company that was not required to comply with the obligations of a public company with respect to internal control over financial reporting.
 We had historically operated with limited accounting personnel and other resources with which to address our internal control over financial reporting.
-In 2019, we and our auditors identified a material weakness in our internal control over financial reporting in both design and operation; although the identified material weakness was fully remediated as of June 30, 2022, we may identify additional material weaknesses in the future.
+In 2019, we and our auditors identified a material weakness in our internal control over financial reporting in both design and operation; although the identified material weakness has been fully remediated, we may identify additional material weaknesses in the future.